Last Updated on March 19, 2021 by Julia Wilson

 What is a stray?

 Feral and stray both describe a homeless cat, but there is a difference.
-According to the Animal Welfare League, a feral is a domestic species which has been born in the wild.
-A stray is a domestic species which at some time was a pet but has been abandoned or lost.
-Other sources claim that a feral cat is any cat which cannot be handled by people due to poor socialisation.
+According to the Animal Welfare League, a feral is a domestic species that has been born in the wild.
+A stray is a domestic species that at some time was a pet but has been abandoned or lost.
+Other sources claim that a feral cat is any cat that cannot be handled by people due to poor socialisation.